-Join Australia's booming Thoroughbred industry with a Certificate III in Horse Breeding.
+Join Australia's thoroughbred industry with a Certificate III in Horse Breeding.

 You'll gain specialised skills in the care of mares and foals, breeding mares, and pregnancy.
 You'll also learn general equine skills in nutrition, horse health, first aid, the administration of medications, and the safe transportation of horses.

-This course prepares you to with the skills and knowledge to pursue a career in the Equine industry with a specialisation in horse breeding, particularly Thoroughbred breeding.
+This course prepares you with the skills and knowledge to pursue a career working in a horse breeding or stud farm operation.

 After graduating, you might like to undertake further study in the: